 Abuse is a traumatic incident in the life of a victim.
 It has far-reaching and profound impacts on them and often their families.
 It also profoundly affects the whole community of the faithful.
 Communication in situations of abuse is both necessary and delicate.

-The Society of St. Pius X (SSPX) commits to full transparency in handling situations of abuse.
-Simultaneously, it guarantees the discretion needed to protect the victims and their families.
+The Society of St. Pius X (SSPX) commits to transparency in the general process but guarantees discretion and protection of victims and their families in handling situations of abuse.

 We strongly believe that it is the exclusive right and duty of child protection services and law enforcement to investigate and to determine guilt or innocence.
 It is up to these authorities to make the final statement on such situations.
 The Society of St. Pius X will not and cannot assume this role.